rotated8/alma-reporter/README.md

 `bundle install`

-If needed, start a solr instance (you may want to use a separate terminal for this)
+If needed, start a Solr instance (you may want to use a separate terminal for this)

 `bundle exec solr_wrapper`